How to Grip a Pistol and Master Recoil

 There's no need to make room for your support hand, and bringing in the thumb adds about 17% strength to your grip.

-If your pistol has a manual safety, you can try resting your thumb on top of that, instead, and experiment with different thumb pressures.
+If your pistol has a manual safety, you can try resting your thumb on top of that instead.

 You may also find that turning the gun 30-45º, like above, is more comfortable and adds some recoil control.